comworkio/comwork-cloud-wiki/tutorials/cwai.md

 }
 ```

 Notes:
 * you have to replace the `XXXXXX` value with your own token generated with [this procedure](./api/api_credentials.md).
-* you can replace `https://cloud-api.comwork.io` by the API's instance URL you're using.
+* you can replace `https://cloud-api.comwork.io` by the API's instance URL you're using, with the `CWAI_API_URL` environment variable.
 For the Tunisian customers for example, it would be `https://api.cwcloud.tn`.

 ## Driver interface